 How To Bank With Betterment

 You can sign up for a Cash Reserve account online or via the smartphone app with $0.
 You can make your first deposit, a minimum of $10, via ACH transfer.
 Keep in mind that you cannot make mobile or paper-check deposits, nor can you make wire transfers to the account.

 Betterment offers a mobile app through which you can access both your Cash Reserve and your investments all in one place.
 Customer service is available by email (email@example.com) and phone (718-400-6898) between 9 a.m. and 6 p.m.
 Eastern Time, but only Monday through Friday.

 Deposits from an external bank account to your Cash Reserve and checking accounts generally take one to two business days to complete, depending on the timing of the deposit and any bank holidays.
 You can also transfer funds from your taxable investing (example) accounts to your Cash Reserve.

 The Bottom Line

 Those who currently use Betterment’s investment services may enjoy Cash Reserve.
 If you have a large amount of cash and need more than the standard $250,000 in FDIC insurance, Betterment places your funds with four different program banks to protect up to $1,000,000 in deposits for individual accounts and $2,000,000 for joint accounts.
 And unlike traditional savings accounts, there’s no limit on the number of transfers you can make to and from your Cash Reserve account.

-You’ll also find more competitive interest rates among the best high-yield savings accounts.
+You’ll find more competitive interest rates among the best high-yield savings accounts.
 Since Betterment isn’t an actual bank, your account options are limited.
-For example, the service doesn’t offer certificates of deposit or a money market account.
+For example, the service doesn’t offer certificates of deposit or a money market account, and your checking account is limited.
 If you foresee a need to talk to a teller in person, Betterment won’t be the best choice for you as the service doesn’t have any physical branches.
 Even its phone customer service is limited to standard business days and business hours.